john-science/StupidZip/README.md

 ## The Implementation

-This tool should work for any POSIX-style commandline interface.
+This tool should work for any POSIX-style commandline.

 At first, this will be a single Python script.
 That will serve as a feature reference.
 Over time, versions will be added in other languages so that users can hack the program in the language of their choice.